 GeneCards Summary for ACSM2A Gene

-ACSM2A (Acyl-CoA Synthetase Medium-Chain Family Member 2A) is a Protein Coding gene.
-Among its related pathways are Conjugation of carboxylic acids and Valproic Acid Pathway, Pharmacokinetics.
-GO annotations related to this gene include butyrate-CoA ligase activity.
+ACSM2A (Acyl-CoA Synthetase Medium Chain Family Member 2A) is a Protein Coding gene.
+Among its related pathways are Amino Acid conjugation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include butyrate-CoA ligase activity.
 An important paralog of this gene is ACSM2B.

 UniProtKB/Swiss-Prot Summary for ACSM2A Gene

 Catalyzes the activation of fatty acids by CoA to produce an acyl-CoA, the first step in fatty acid metabolism (By similarity).
 Capable of activating medium-chain fatty acids (e.g. butyric (C4) to decanoic (C10) acids), and certain carboxylate-containing xenobiotics, e.g. benzoate (By similarity).